-Imagine a different landscape entirely.
-Picture software that does not merely respond but reveals - systems that make their reasoning visible, their intentions editable, their processes navigable.
-What would it mean to inhabit interfaces that are semantic rather than visual, where the question shifts from ""What can this software do?"" to ""What can this software understand?""
+Imagine, for a moment, a different landscape entirely.
+Picture software that doesn't merely respond but reveals - systems that make their reasoning visible, their intentions editable, their processes navigable.
+What would it mean to inhabit interfaces that are no longer visual but semantic, where the question shifts from "What can this software do?" to "What can this software understand?"